-It might seem like a funny place to start, but when thinking about how to dress your Christmas table, as well as considering what you should have on there, it’s worth thinking about those things you should avoid.
-The obvious is crackers.
-These are often made of non recyclable composites and of course, what’s inside is so rarely kept.
+When thinking about how to dress your Christmas table sustainably, as well as considering what you want, it’s worth thinking about those things you should avoid.
+The obvious one is crackers.
+This is because crackers are often made of non recyclable composites.
+The gifts inside iare so rarely kept so the entire concept is quite wasteful.
 It’s also tempting to buy Christmas themed paper napkins.
 Instead, think about making your own reusable napkins from secondhand or unused fabric.
 Old sheets and duvet covers, in the right shade or print can look excellent if torn into generous squares and set loosely draped on place settings.

 If you are investing in new decorations – whether its to dress your table, your tree or your home – make sure these are of good quality and will last.
 Even better, buy second hand.
 Try eBay for beautiful vintage candlesticks, vases and even tableware.
 Pick up interesting pieces in charity shops and ‘upcycle’ them by painting them with recycled paints.

 If you are dressing the table with candles and flower arrangements, think about how these are sourced.
-Choose recycled candles: there are several companies that produce beautiful candles by collecting wax from churches, or buy British beeswax candles.
+Choose recycled candles.
+There are several companies that produce beautiful candles by collecting wax from churches.
+We also love British beeswax candles.
+Luminosa have them available in several colours and sizes.
 Try to use foraged or dried foliage and flowers in your table arrangements and for your wreath.
-There are so many amazing native plants that work well for festive arrangements – the obvious being pine and holly – and so many plants and flowers that work well dried.
+There are so many amazing native plants that work well for festive arrangements, the obvious being pine and holly.
+However so many plants and flowers work well when dried.
 Hydrangea heads, for example, are almost more beautiful dried than fresh and last forever.

-When it comes to dinner itself, focus on making vegetables the star, and consider wild meat as an alternative to traditionally reared meat, or find local, organic meat suppliers who rear livestock ethically.
+When it comes to dinner itself, focus on making vegetables the star.
+An elegant nut roast or Mushroom Wellington can make an impressive main course.
+Of course, organic, wild grown and foraged or local produce is best.
+If you really want meat then please consider wild meat as an alternative to traditionally reared meat.
+We also recommend finding local, organic meat suppliers who rear livestock ethically.

 Disclaimer: This post was made possible by the kind team at Luminosa Events.
 This post was not paid for.